carlosavilesbuitrondeveloper/norse-solana/README.md

 <img src="/screens/auth.png" width="500" alt="auth page"/>

-- Browse - This is where all NFTs in the collection are displayed and can be minted.
+- Browse - This is where all NFTs in the collection are displayed and can be claimed.

 <img src="/screens/browse.png" width="500" alt="browse page"/>